Published: February 26, 2014An error message blocks ad coding availability

 As you can see I spent a long time trying to sort it.
 And even now as I publish this it still isn’t working.
 It has been 3 months like so I think I have given them a long time to sort it.
 But nothing.

 If you have experienced the same thing and are here looking for a solution.
 I would recommend you look at alternatives to Adsense.
-Consider your businesses revenue generating methods and take a proper look into placing highly targeted affiliate ads instead.
+Consider your business revenue-generating methods and take a proper look into placing highly targeted affiliate ads instead.
 Get that right and you no longer have to rely on one company.
-With optimization affiliation can also get higher revenue, so don’t see it as a problem, see this is an opportunity.
+With optimization affiliation can also get higher revenue, so don’t see it as a problem, see this as an opportunity.

 Sorry Google, but it’s a joke to let so many users and have this problem, and offer no support and no resolution.
 Horrible.